 Twenty-one teams gathered for the Affiliate Cup competition at the Northeast Regional, held May 21-23 in Albany, N.Y.
 Each team consisted of six athletes, with four competing in each workout.

 WOD 1—In 12 minutes, men had to complete 40 snatches at 115 lb., while women completed 40 snatches at 83 lb.
 After, the team members then completed as many handstand push-ups as possible in the… Continue Reading

 Senior athletes require a special approach, but that doesn’t mean they shouldn’t CrossFit.
 Joey Powell offers tips on how to help your senior athletes achieve health and fitness.

 Working with seniors has taught me a lot, but most of all it’s taught me that we must embrace the lessons they can share first and then patiently return the favor.

-After working with many “silvers,” I think it’s productive to view the senior… Continue Reading
+After working with many “silvers,” I think it’s productive to… Continue Reading

 Maggie Dabe from CrossFit Fairfax is one of CrossFit HQ’s traveling seminar trainers.
 Originally from Ecuador, she explains our standard cues and faults for the push jerk entirely in Spanish.